wyatt8740/xwdui/README.md

 A tiny crummy UI for `xwd`, the X Window Dump utility (It takes screenshots).

+There's also a newer version which uses `ffmpeg` instead, which appears to be more suited to taking screenshots on systems using compositors.

 You will have to change the path to the file to save the last run's settings in from within the .py scripts.
 Other than that it shouldn't be too difficult to set up.
 Ask if you have problems.
+I mostly wrote this for myself so it's definitely a bit strange to set up.
+Once set up it should work fine though.

 If you are having it just not start up properly, try forging a 'last run' file.
 That's the file name set in the poorly-named 'fileName' variable in the